allenc256/teenyGPT/README.md

   additional parameters and does not generalize.
 * `LEARNED_SINUSOIDAL` - learned positional encoding computed via a linear layer over sinusoids.
-Provides best performance, but requires learning additional parameters.
-Generalization to arbitrary sequence lengths has not been tested.
+Provides best performance, but requires learning a small number of additional parameters.
+Generalization to arbitrary sequence lengths has not been tested but is expected to be similar to `SINUSOIDAL`.
 * `NONE` - no positional encoding.

 ### Layer Normalization